The Most Fun In KL? Sunway Lagoon Review

 Sunway Lagoon flying fox over the pool area

-The Extreme Park Sunway Lagoon is for teenagers and adults.
-It has more thrilling Sunway Lagoon facilities like the chance to go bungee jumping Sunway Lagoon, pedal boating, learn archery or go on a flying fox Sunway Lagoon.
+The X Park Sunway Lagoon is for teenagers and adults.
+It has more thrilling Sunway Lagoon facilities like the chance to go bungee jumping Sunway Lagoon, kayak, learn archery or go on a flying fox Sunway Lagoon.

 You can also drive an ATV or go kart Sunway Lagoon.